 PiP support arrived last year with Android Nougat.
 But it was only limited to Android TV.
 Now, Google brings PiP as a native feature to Android O phones and tablets.
 It allows users to watch a video in a small window and do other stuff at the same time.

 Support for multiple displays has also been added to Android which allows it to launch an activity on a remote display.
 A user will be able to switch an activity between multiple screens if the activity supports multi-window mode.
+However, if you are an iPhone user, you might face issue with PIP on iOS 14, here is our detailed guide on how to fix youtube pip not working on iPhone.

 11. More check on untrusted apps